agent, the task can create a subagent thread with its own prompt, model, context policy, tool policy, result contract, and review policy.

 depth, maxDepth | Nesting controls for subagent trees. |

 When a task creates a child thread, task events include child thread lineage.
-Clients can then show the subagent’s work in the parent task tree and can load the child conversation through Threads API and Turns API.
+The child thread is hidden from the normal sidebar, but clients can show the subagent’s work in the parent task tree and can load the child conversation through Threads API and Turns API.

 Policies